stefanbuttigieg/ehdsexplorer/README.md

 - [X] Footnotes
 - [X] Implementing Acts - Separate Pages with relevant IA Articles and Recitals
 - [X] Self-Service Portal for Users (Password, Email, and Profile Management)
-- [X] Plain Language Version of Legal Text - side-by-side to legal text
+- [X] Plain Language Version of Legal Text - side-by-side to legal text (with admin management)
-- [ ] Real-time Umami Analytics Dashboard for Admins
+- [X] Real-time Umami Analytics Dashboard for Admins

 ### Medium-term
 - [ ] AI-powered Q&A about the regulation